Black Coffee: 10 Health Benefits & 6 Side Effects

 Coffee is known for one benefit in particular: It speeds up and improves your digestion.

-To understand the laxative and mobilizing effect, it’s worth taking a look at the hot beverage’s effect on your stomach.
+To understand the laxative and mobilizing effect, it’s worth taking a look at the hot beverage’s affect on your stomach.

 The bitter substances contained in caffeine speed up the production of gastric acid.
 The latter breaks down the food pulp in your stomach before it migrates to the intestinal tract.